 Technology has greatly improved the original “invisible fence” technology from two decades ago.
-Plus, today’s GPS dog fences do not utilize shocks to keep your dog inside the prescribed boundary.
+Plus, today’s GPS dog fence collar options do not utilize shocks to keep your dog inside the prescribed boundary.
 Many use tones or vibrations in order to promote positive behavior.

 How much does GPS invisible fence cost?